 For online instruction, students are expected to complete assignments by their due dates, access the materials as per the schedule, and to participate in group-work as assigned.

-New for 2019, the hybrid option combines asynchronous online study during the spring, second half of summer, and fall, with three consecutive weeks of face-to-face intensive study during the first half of summer.
+The hybrid option combines asynchronous online study during the spring, second half of summer, and fall, with three consecutive weeks of face-to-face intensive study during the first half of summer.

 While studying on Columbia’s campus, students have the opportunity to build community with their global cohort, faculty, alumni, program leadership, and others in the field; take part in activities in New York City; and explore the campus where Morton Deutsch pioneered the field of conflict resolution and founded the Morton Deutsch International Center for Cooperation and Conflict Resolution (MD-ICCCR).